Large whale swims next to whale calf, seen from above the ocean with their tails above the water's surface.

 Laurie stands against a blue-green house, wearing a purple sleeveless shirt.
 She is smiling at the camera.

 I believe fat bodies have and will always exist.
 I believe the size of someone’s body does not determine their worth, value, or health.
 I believe we need to dismantle anti-fat bias and weight stigma in our systems, institutions and popular media to ensure access, participation and justice for all people.
 I believe anti-fatness is intertwined with anti-Blackness and thus combatting anti-fat bias must also be grounded in anti-racist practices.
+I believe in protecting fat kids from bullying, discrimination, trauma by both supporting individual parents and caregivers and working for fat liberation broadly.

 Laurie holds a framed drawing of two people labeled Me and Mom.